samerlahoud/wiot/assignment-a1-BLE-exploration.md

 ### 🎯 Learning Objectives

 * Practice real-world BLE scanning in a semi-controlled environment
-* Apply signal strength (RSSI) to locate unknown BLE devices
+* Apply signal strength (RSSI or received signal strength indicator expressed in dBm) to locate unknown BLE devices
 * Analyze GATT services and decode meaningful information
 * Engage with BLE in a fun, discovery-driven context